 Professor Richardson was Director of NILS from 2000-08.
 She was President of the Academy of the Social Sciences in Australia from 2003-06.
 She has a 5 year term as a member of Fair Work Australia’s Minimum Wage Panel.
 From 2004-9, she was a Commissioner of the Essential Services Commission of SA.
 She has been a part-time Commissioner with the Industry Commission, Convener of the Academic Board and a member of the Council of the University of Adelaide and of its Finance Committee, on the Rhodes Scholarship selection committee, a member of the Ministerial Inquiry into Skills in South Australia and co-editor of the Economic Record.

-David Combe (deceased)
+David Combe (former patron)

 Former National Secretary of the Australian Labor Party, a political consultant and lobbyist, an Australian Trade Commissioner, a Senior Vice President International of Southcorp Wines, and a consultant to the Australian Wine Industry.

 The Hon.
-Elliot Johnston QC (deceased)
+Elliot Johnston QC (former patron)

 An Australian jurist and communist activist.
 As a judge of the Supreme Court of South Australia (1983–1988), he was the only communist to serve as an Australian judge.
 He is also remembered as the second and final Commissioner of the Royal Commission into Aboriginal Deaths in Custody (1989–91).

-Professor Hugh Stretton AC (deceased)
+Professor Hugh Stretton AC (former patron)